IvayloP0709/ML-Project-/README.md

 - Evaluation metric was MAE
 - Refer to the pdf for the report
 - Refer to the notebook for the code
-- Refer to the folder "data" for the dataset